I’ve got a huge problem. I’m stuck on being self-employed, just like a fly is stuck in a spider’s web.

 Scary?
 Maybe, but no deal breaker to creating a variety of epic content or producing quality writing.
-Making customers happy, while establishing a new work path, is icing on the cake.
+Making customers happy, while establishing a new work path, is the icing on the cake.

 All of it entails the same commitment as working for myself always has.
-Growing and changing brings the same worries, too, but I love shifting my expertise and experience, doing something new, and most of all, learning and improving as I go.
+Growing and changing bring the same worries, too, but I love shifting my expertise and experience, doing something new, and most of all, learning and improving as I go.

 Maybe a quarter century of time in business gives me some insight, information, experience, and knowledge I can share to help other businesses.